Mo3he/Event-Engine-ACAP/README.md

 - **Conditions** - optional checks that must pass before actions run
 - **Actions** - what happens when the rule fires (one or more, run in sequence)

-Rules are built in a clean web UI and take effect immediately - no reboot required.
+Rules are built in a clean web UI and take effect immediately.

 <img width="397" height="591" alt="Screenshot 2026-03-21 at 06 14 23" src="https://github.com/user-attachments/assets/eacb1931-904c-409a-a9c2-2649cf5255d1" />
 <img width="406" height="591" alt="Screenshot 2026-03-21 at 06 14 58" src="https://github.com/user-attachments/assets/ce711052-7bc4-41ad-9599-721cefb50ab2" />